 Some of the facts seen in these pictures are

 - Before silicification, the upper parts of Ventarura

 been either shrivelled (Figs.1-3) or smooth and cylindrical (Figs.4,5).

 The epidermis, like most of cortex, is usually not preserved but

 the cuticle is seen as a dark line,

 possibly a thin deposit stained

-characteristic tube consisting of decay-resistant cells, usually seen
+characteristic tube consisting of decay-resistant tissue, usually seen

 - In case of shrivelling surface, the persistent